 Digital pianos can solve the apartment issue.
 Unless you decide upon one of the big hybrid digital grands, just about any console digital piano/keyboard will fit in all but the smallest apartments.
 Even in the smallest apartment a portable digital piano can be utilized, although it might take a great deal of setting up and tearing down.

 If you occupy a house, the issue becomes smaller but still should be considered.
 Make certain that the instrument you choose fits into your home, wherever you live and wherever you decide to put your piano.

-Below, please take a moment to view some of the best selling digital pianos on Amazon:
+Below, please take a moment to view some of the best selling digital pianos online:

 Key Instrument Features Required

 You should decide what piano features you absolutely must have, no matter which instrument you select.
 Weighted keys?
 Three-pedal mechanism?
 Large view screen?
 Although most modern digital pianos come equipped with Bluetooth and MIDI capability, are these features something that you MUST have?
 Do you need a USB port to record and transport your own music?
 Do you need an instrument that you can tuck under your arm and take with you?

 These choices are yours, because YOU are the one buying and using the digital piano/keyboard.
 So make a list of the features you absolutely cannot live without and follow that list when you choose your instrument.